Gluing variations: Introduction

 One is then led to the question, whether something similar can be done using null initial data. \footnote{ Classic works concerned with characteristic spacetime gluing include~\cite{BarrabesIsrael,Israel66,KhanPenrose}.
 While~\cite{BarrabesIsrael,Israel66} focus on lightlike shells, the point of our constructions is to avoid occurrence of such shells. } For instance, consider a smooth hypersurface $\mcN $ and two characteristic data sets on overlapping subsets $\mcN_1$ and $\mcN_2$ of $\mcN$.
 Suppose that the data on both $\mcN_1\subset \mcM_1$ and $\mcN_2\subset \mcM_2$ arise by restriction from vacuum spacetimes $ (\mcM_1,\fourg_1)$ and $(\mcM_2,\fourg_2)$.
 Can one find a vacuum spacetime $(\mcM ,\fourg)$, with $\mcN\subset \mcM$, so that the data on $\mcN $, arising by restriction from $\fourg$, coincide with the original ones away from the overlapping region?

-Here the situation is somewhat different, as a well-posed characteristic initial-value problem requires either two \emph{transverse} initial-data surfaces (not to be confused with the hypersurfaces $\mcN_1$ and $\mcN_2$ considered above and in what follows, which are included in a single smooth hypersurface $\mcN$), or a light cone.
-In what follows we will mainly be interested in the former case, in which case the characteristic initial data consist of data both on each initial-data hypersurfaces and on their intersection; see, however, Proposition~\ref{P4II23.2} below.
-(In the case of a light cone, the data on the transverse intersection are replaced by regularity conditions at the tip.)
+Here the situation is somewhat different, as a well-posed characteristic initial-value problem requires either two \emph{transverse} initial-data surfaces $\mcNone$ and $\mcNtwo$ (not to be confused with the hypersurfaces $\mcN_1$ and $\mcN_2$ considered above \red{and in what follows}, which are included in a single smooth hypersurface $\mcN$), or a light cone.
 This makes it clear that an answer in terms of characteristic initial data on a single smooth hypersurface is not possible.
 However, given $k\in \N$, one can complement the characteristic initial data on $\mcN_1$ and $\mcN_2$ with information about $k$ derivatives of the metric in directions transverse to $\mcN_1$ and $\mcN_2$; such transverse derivatives can be obtained by solving transport equations (i.e., ODE's along the generators) on $\mcN_1$ and $\mcN_2$ from data on cross-sections $\secN_1\subset \mcM_1$ and $\secN_2\subset \mcM_2$ after some gauge choices have been made.
 Denoting by $\CSdata{\mcN_1,k}$ a set of characteristic data on $\mcN_1$ together with transverse derivatives up to order $k\in \N\cup\{\infty\}$, and by $\CSdata{\mcN_2,k}$ the set of such data on $\mcN_2$, one can ask whether there exist data $\CSdata{\mcN,k}$ on $\mcN$ which coincide with the original data on the overlap region.

 Explicit parameterisations of the data $\CSdata{\mcN ,k}$ are presented in Sections~\ref{s6I23.1}, \ref{s22XII22.2}, and in Appendix~\ref{app22XII22.1}.
 The question of optimal differentiability conditions of the fields parameterising $\CSdata{\mcN ,k}$ is delicate, and for simplicity we will require the existence of local coordinate systems near $\mcN$ in which all the functions parameterising $\CSdata{\mcN ,k}$ are smooth \emph{on $\mcN$}.